 Active School Travel - Walking

 Walking is the easiest way to participate in the Active School Travel (AST) program and it’s a great way for families to spend time together in a busy day.
 All you need is a comfortable pair of shoes!
-Walking to school on a regular basis can improve your child’s road awareness and will help create good habits for an active life.
+Walking to school on a regular basis can improve your child’s road safety awareness and skills to help create good habits for an active life.

 If you live too far away to walk from home, try ‘Park & Stride’.
 Consult your school’s active travel map to see how you can park further away from the school and walk the rest of the way.
 Active School Travel is one of the easiest ways to incorporate physical activity into everyday life.